solana-labs/solana/docs/src/validator/tpu.md

 ---
-title: Transaction Processing Unit
+title: Transaction Processing Unit in a Solana Validator
+sidebar_position: 2
 sidebar_label: TPU
-sidebar_position: 2
+pagination_label: Validator's Transaction Processing Unit (TPU)
 ---

 TPU (Transaction Processing Unit) is the logic of the validator